-Either comparator or the reference may be biased in any way with no effect on the other sections of the LM612, except when a substrate diode conducts (see Electrical Characteristics Note 3).
-For example, one or both inputs of one comparator may be outside the input voltage range limits, the reference may be unpowered, and the other comparator will still operate correctly.
-The inverting input of an unused comparator should be tied to V- and the non-inverting tied to V+.
+Any of the comparators or the reference may be biased in any way with no effect on the other sections of the LM615, except when a substrate diode conducts (see Electrical Characteristics Note 3).
+For example, one or both inputs of one comparator may be outside the input voltage range limits, the reference may be unpowered, and the other comparators will still operate correctly.
+Unused comparators should have inverting input and output tied to V-, and non-inverting input tied to V+.